Scope these Texas fall festivals near you for the whole family to enjoy.

 And, halfway down, I’m sharing a cute Pumpkin Season Bucket List “photo” for your enjoyment.
 Let’s see how many we can get done this year!!
 Be sure to see it.

 A family-friendly festival near me is always a priority, and if I find a chili cook-off, that’s even better as I love to taste various chili others make.
-Being from Texas, I don’t like beans in my chili, but so many of my friends put beans in their chili.
+Being a native Texan, I put beans in my chili, but many of my friends do not.
 Do you?
+Well, that’s another story!

 Folks, it’s hot here!
-I know the entire Lone Star State is experiencing hotter than normal weather, so here’s hoping we get cooler weather this fall so we can enjoy all these outdoor Texas fall festivals a little better!
+I know the entire Lone Star State is experiencing hotter than normal weather, so here’s hoping we get cooler weather this fall to enjoy all these outdoor Texas fall festivals a little better!

 1. Fall Vintage Market Days – Denton/North Fort Worth